schrodlm/second-brain/Publish/Projects/ASCII Art Generator.md

 slug: proj_3
 description: Scala aplication designed to convert images to ASCII art representations.
 ---
-This is an ascii art generation project.
+This is an ASCII art generation project.
+This project was created in Scala.